MarketingFebruary 23, 2026

 The next consideration is how long it will take to get to your first 1000 users.
 This is a function of effort, specific market, how much money/time you are willing to spend on acquisition, and even a little bit of luck.
 In short, there is no catch-all answer to how long it will take to get to the 1000 user milestone, but you would be sensible to set aside at least 6–12 months if you’re not really going to go hell-for-leather on this.

 Money is obviously also a factor.
 If you have budget for advertising then your timeline will shorten significantly assuming you have a half-competent advertising strategy.
-There are marketing agencies who specialize in helping with this, including the one you are reading this article on right now.
+There are marketing agencies who specialize in helping with this, including one I founded for precisely this reason (shameless plug).

 Generally speaking though, I will assume you are building a startup with very little budget as you’re just trying to get something off the ground, and will focus this article on non-paid tactics (although you may have to pay small mounts for things like website hosting).